rahimaathar/chatbot-frontend/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

-## 🙏 Acknowledgments

-- Special thanks to the `websockets` library maintainers